Hi dear friends,

 - Mushroom glue for cement

-- Smarter windows power up with nanotechnology
+- Smart windows power up with nanotechnology

 - Coolest White: A Painting to Reduce the Urban Heat Islands by 12%

-- Solar panels ( they have been around for a while but are still important to show).
+- Solar panels (they have been around for a while but are still important to show).

 Ok now, I want to show you a few excellent examples that should be closely analyzed and followed by future architects, in my opinion.
 (It’s better to look at the pictures in the article in order to get a better understanding of what I’m talking about)